admkopec/RickMorty/README.md

 - `AsyncImage` for loading thumbnails only when needed
 - CoreData storage for keeping track of "Favourite" characters
 - `.searchable()` modifier for character searching
+## Disclaimer
+This is my first and only iOS project using TCA.
+I greatly appreciate the macros and extensive documentation including tutorials offered by this architecture.
+However, the way it implements reducers and dependecy injection, in my opinion greatly hinders code readability.
+This is why, I will most probably stick with Clean Swift or a variant of MVVM for my personal projects.